-The aim of this article is to put together a few essential tools.
-It is not about completeness or a determined examination of the advantages and disadvantages of individual tools, but rather about providing a few ideas.
+This article aims to put together a few essential tools.
+It is not about the completeness or a determined examination of the advantages and disadvantages of individual tools, but rather about providing a few ideas.

 Prudence creates speed – providing an overview